534N00/data-dashboard/README.md

-# Web Development Project 5 - *Recipe Dash*
+# Web Development Project 6 - *Recipe Dashboard*

-Submitted by: **Sean Craig**
+Submitted by: **Sean Criag**

-This web app: **This website is meant to access the spoonacular API to grab recipies and allow users to enter queries to search for recipes.
-With those recipes the site will display data like the mean of calories/servings for that food item as well as the mean for sugar and protein.**
+This web app: **This site is simple, loading 8 recies per query and displaying some simple stats about the queries like avg. time to cook and avg. num of ingredients.
+There is also displayed images from Spoonacular API's website along with links to each food item.
+At the bottom there's a button taking you to the About Me page.
+There is also a page for if you put in an invalid link.**

-Time spent: **5** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [✓] **The list displays a list of data fetched using an API call**
-- [✓] **Data uses the useEffect React hook and async/await syntax**
-- [ ] **The app dashboard includes at least three summary statistics about the data such as**
+- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [ ] *insert details*
-- [✓] **A search bar allows the user to search for an item in the fetched data**
+- [ ] **Clicking on an item in the list view displays more details about it**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: